rrovetto/orbitology-ontology/README.md

 An ontology about orbitology, i.e., key concepts of orbital dynamics/mechanics.

 ## Description
+Alternative titles may be: The orbital ontology core.

 ### Scope
+Concepts and terms from orbital dynamics/mechanics and astrodynamics are within scope.

 ### Purpose
 * To formally represent orbital concepts in a computable manner for various applicaitons to support safe and sustainable spaceflight, space science and innovative research